josecoelhoaudio/josecoelhoaudio/README.md

 ### FREELANCE - Sound Engineer (2021 - Present)

-Since 2021, I have worked as a freelance audio engineer across Bristol and Lisbon, collaborating with high-profile clients including the BBC, SPORT TV, Teatro Politeama, Arnolfini Arts Centre, and The Louisiana.
+Since 2021, I have worked as a audio engineer freelancer across Bristol and Lisbon, collaborating with high-profile clients including the BBC, SPORT TV, Teatro Politeama, Arnolfini Arts Centre, and The Louisiana.
 My freelance work spans live broadcast operation and advanced RF management (radio mics, IFBs, and IEMs), FOH and monitor engineering in fast-paced live music environments, and theatre sound operation managing multi-channel wireless setups.
 In addition to live setups and PA alignment, I also handle mixing and mastering for commercial advertising and digital media.

 <h2 align="left">My Projects</h2>

+<h3 align="center">Audio Programming</h3>

-<h3 align="left">Audio Programming - ColinasEQ Plugin </h3>
+- ColinasEQ (Pluigin)

 Inspired by FreeCodeCamp’s tutorial series by Matkat Music, I built a real-time 3-band parametric equalizer audio plugin using C++ and the JUCE framework.